 If she was ever going to trust him again, Shannon needed to see him fully engaged — emotionally and cognitively — with her experience.

 At one point, she stopped and asked him how he was feeling.

 He glanced at a feelings chart.
 “Fragile,” he answered.
 “But not that fragile.
 It hurts, but let’s keep going.”
-He softened and soothed, so he could stay present.
+He softened and soothed, so he could stay present as his genuine self.

 “Okay,” she agreed.

-John heaved a full breath and paused deeply, with eyes closed.
+John heaved a full breath and paused, with eyes closed.
 Then his gaze reconnected with Shannon’s, and he said, “I know I did this to you.
 I don’t know where my head was at.
 Obviously not connecting to you like this.
 And I’m so sorry.
 You never deserved this.”

 “I can’t make it up to you,” he continued.
 “All I can do is tell you how much I want to be with you now.
 I’m really feeling hopeful that we can love each other again, if you’ll have me.”